• Skip to primary navigation

 Prepare The Dough:

-1. Whisk together the softened butter, yogurt, egg, lemon zest, powdered sugar and cornstarch.
+Whisk together the softened butter, yogurt, egg, lemon zest, powdered sugar, cornstarch and baking powder.

-2. Gradually add in the flour and mix using your hand or a stand mixer until everything holds together.
+Gradually add in the flour and mix using your hand or a stand mixer until everything holds together.
 You will have a soft, non-sticky dough.
-Roll the dough into a log and cut it into 10 equal balls.
+Roll the dough into a log and cut it into 10 equal balls (or 8 balls for thicker cookies).

 Shape The Cookies And Bake: